-A type 3 network (figure 3.14), with nodes connected on a routed public network.
+A type 3 network: has its nodes connected on a routed public network.
 In this topology, a network packet from a regular node, destined for another network, uses a router to get to it.
 The head node, being on another network, can only be reached via a router too.
 The network the regular nodes are on is called Internalnet by default, and the network the head node is on is called Managementnet by default.
 Any routing configuration for beyond the routers that are attached to the Internalnet and Managementnet networks is configured on the routers, and not on the clusters or its parts.

-Selecting the network topology helps decide the predefined networks on the Networks settings screen later (figure 3.20).
-Clicking Continue here leads to the "Additional Network Configuration" screen, described next.
+Selecting the network topology helps decide the predefined networks on the Networks settings screen later (figure 3.17).
+Clicking Next here leads to the Head node settings screen, described next.